 Sensory Processing Disorder

-Sensory Processing Disorder, also known as Sensory Integration Dysfunction, is like a road block in the brain.
-Sensory information is received in the brain, but the neurological “traffic jam” affects the ability to carry out a functional task.
-Sensory information, such as sound, movement, and touch, can be misinterpreted.
+A Sensory Processing Disorder acts like a road block in the brain.
+The brain receives the sensory information but the neurological “traffic jam”, or misinterpretation of the sensory information, can affect the ability to carry out a functional task.

 When Does Occupational Therapy Get Involved in Sensory Processing Concerns?

-We work with a child and family when a child’s sensory-related issues affect home, school, and/or social dynamics.
+We work with a child and family when a child’s sensory-related issues affect home, school, or social dynamics.
 Our goal of therapy is to allow the child to achieve success by participating in daily activities, such as playing with friends, participating in school activities, and completing daily routines, all in the comfort of our Clearwater, FL clinic.

 We Provide Therapy to Help With: